 Confused by how to get an International Driving Permit?
-Did you know that there are not one, but THREE types of International Driver Permits?
-And different countries across Europe will only accept specific ones.
-For example, France and Spain will require a totally different document in order to drive there… assuming, of course, there is a NO-DEAL BREXIT.
+Did you know that there are not one, but THREE types of International Driver Permits (IDP)?
+And different countries worldwide will only accept specific ones!

 Luckily, they're not difficult and it doesn't take long to get an IDP.
 This post will help break it down for you.

 Do I need an International Driving Permit?

-Yep.
-Depending on where you travel.
-International Driving Permits (IDP) are not a new thing and they are necessary to drive in pretty much any country in the world outside of Europe.
-Like when we road-tripped through Mexico! (awesome fun if you ever get the chance!)
+International Driving Permits (IDP) are not new things and they are necessary to drive in pretty much any country in the world.
+We needed one when we road-tripped through Mexico! (awesome fun if you ever get the chance!)

 As a general rule, assume that if you're planning to drive in anywhere outside of your home country, you'll need an International Driver Permit.

 However, UK citizens do NOT currently need an IDP to drive in Europe.
 This will change if there is a no-deal BREXIT, but who knows what's going to happen there!!
 I would assume that you will need an International Driving Permit no matter what (but that's just my assumption- not actual fact or law!!)
 Still, it never hurts to get one.

 How long does it take to get an International Driving Permit?

 If you already have the photo, it does not take long to get an IDP.
 The easiest place to get them is at the Post Office in UK, (if you're British) or wherever provides paperwork for legal documents/ passports etc in your home country.